 - Identifying the presence and position of o-rings, seals, lubricants, and adhesives inside complex assemblies

-Neutron imaging provides solutions for many industries, including:
+Neutron imaging has applications in many industries, including:

 - Thermal neutron imaging